Jausmy/Work-Location-Influence/README.md

 ### Tools Used
 The following tools were used for data analysis and visualization:
 -	Microsoft Excel – Data familiarization
--	Microsoft SQL Server – Data exploration
+-	Microsoft SQL Server – Data exploration and aggregation
 -	Microsoft PowerBI – Data visualization

 ### Data Exploration